From a young age, we’re taught that getting married is just a part of life.

 You might be saying to yourself that I can’t base my thoughts on marriage based off of scary statistics, or out of fear of betrayal.

-I only use this example to further my point that some people use marriage solely as a status symbol, and that’s when you are setting yourself up for failure.
+I only use examples from above to further my point that some people use marriage solely as a status symbol, and that’s when you are setting yourself up for failure.
 People who do this don’t have any intention of following through with their promises or responsibilities that come along with the title.

 Haven’t we all experienced being blatantly hit on by someone who was wearing a ring at least once in our lives?
 Couldn’t you smell the desperation on them?
 Sadly, in my experience, it’s not uncommon.